jtuz/django-events-calendar/README.rst

     * Events by date.
     * Events by Month.
     * Dates for event.
+    * The first & last day for event

 If you want to contribute with any kind of corrections or request features, feel free to make a fork or send me an email.